iAmKankan/MachineLearning_With_Python/Decision Tree/README.md

 * **Pruning:** When we remove sub-nodes of a decision node, this process is called pruning.
 You can say opposite process of splitting.
 * **Branch / Sub-Tree:** A sub section of entire tree is called branch or sub-tree.
 * **Parent and Child Node:** A node, which is divided into sub-nodes is called parent node of sub-nodes where as sub-nodes are the child of parent node.

+**Advantages**
+* Easy to Understand: Decision tree output is very easy to understand even for people from non-analytical background.
+It does not require any statistical knowledge to read and interpret them.
+Its graphical representation is very intuitive and users can easily relate their hypothesis.
+* Useful in Data exploration: Decision tree is one of the fastest way to identify most significant variables and relation between two or more variables.
+With the help of decision trees, we can create new variables / features that has better power to predict target variable.
+You can refer article (Trick to enhance power of regression model) for one such trick.
+It can also be used in data exploration stage.
+For example, we are working on a problem where we have information available in hundreds of variables, there decision tree will help to identify most significant variable.
+* Less data cleaning required: It requires less data cleaning compared to some other modeling techniques.
+It is not influenced by outliers and missing values to a fair degree.
+* Data type is not a constraint: It can handle both numerical and categorical variables.
+* Non Parametric Method: Decision tree is considered to be a non-parametric method.
+This means that decision trees have no assumptions about the space distribution and the classifier structure.

+**Disadvantages**
+*Over fitting: Over fitting is one of the most practical difficulty for decision tree models.
+This problem gets solved by setting constraints on model parameters and pruning (discussed in detailed below).
+Not fit for continuous variables: While working with continuous numerical variables, decision tree looses information when it categorizes variables in different categories.